joonshams/MATLAB-CALLS-RUNS-AND-UPDATES-CMG-RESERVOIR-MODEL-/README.txt

 This folder contains early EnKF data assimilation trials that I rand using a lab-scale reservoir model 'Sandbox'.
 More specfically, this section of the code calls,runs,and updates CMG files (.out,.dat) to generate forecast models.

-The main script (EnKFfprvpqandpa.m) calls around these functions.
+main script (EnKFfprvpqandpa.m)

 NOTE: The main script uses RPHTOOLS that are available open-source:
  (https://pangea.stanford.edu/departments/geophysics/dropbox/SRB/public/data/RPHtools.htm)